chundley/clash.tools/doc/mongodb.md

 ````

-#### Set up the siftrock user
+#### Set up the clashtools user

 First, exit MongoDB and reconnect as admin

 `$ mongo admin -u 'admin' -p '<password>'`

-Set up the user who accesses the siftrock database from the app.
+Set up the user who accesses the clashtools database from the app.
 The password is not shown here for security reasons.
 This should be done on the primary database server.

 ````
-use siftrock
+use clashtools
 db.createUser( {
-    user: "siftrock",
+    user: "clashtools",
     pwd: "<password>",
-    roles: [ { role: "readWrite", db: "siftrock" }, { role: "dbAdmin", db: "siftrock" }  ]
+    roles: [ { role: "readWrite", db: "clashtools" }, { role: "dbAdmin", db: "clashtools" }  ]
 });

 ````

-#### Create a key file to be used for authentication across the replica sets
+#### FUTURE Create a key file to be used for authentication across the replica sets

 Make a directory to hold the file

-`$ mkdir /var/lib/siftrock`
+`$ mkdir /var/lib/clashtools`

 Create a random file using open-ssl entropy